-Since March 31st, 2019, Microsoft stopped supporting older versions of Finance and Operations.
+Beginning March 31st, 2019, Microsoft is ending support for prior versions of Finance and Operations.
 Some users have been automatically updated by Microsoft.
 But don’t worry if you have v8.2 or a previous one, Microsoft still allows you to schedule the update to One Version.
 This guarantees a continually stable application and, from the moment you update the system, you will be in full control of your own updates.

 The One Version system has three basic advantages.
 First, predictable updates with continuous deployment make reliability a priority.
 Since last year, Microsoft organized its update release schedule, rolling out major releases in April and October, but making certain updates throughout the whole year.
 Second, early visibility of upcoming changes grants access to comprehensive release notes and videos demonstrating new capabilities and updates.
 This way users know what to expect and what is most useful for their companies.
 Lastly, testing new capabilities ahead of time allows certain Finance and Operations users to try the new updates before the official release so they become familiarized with them.